rsocket/rsocket-py/README.md

 python3 setup.py bdist_wheel
 ```

-and use the resulting package from the **./dist** folder, or install locally:
+Use the resulting package from the **./dist** folder, or install locally:

 ```shell
 python3 setup.py install